Undergraduate BSc (Hons)

 In a nutshell

 Accredited by the BCS, the Chartered Institute for IT, you’ll be educated to the highest industry standards.
-The purpose of accreditation is to confirm that our course meets the required standards for entering a career in the IT industry.
+The purpose of accreditation is to confirm that our course meets the required standards for entering a career in the IT and computer science industry.
 We’ll ensure you adopt a professional approach, making you aware of laws, regulations and competences needed to work with other IT professionals.

 Start your study journey